Sudhendra/step1_buddy/USAGE.md

 2. **No Implied License**: Viewing, forking, or starring this repository does not constitute permission to use, modify, or distribute the software.

-3. **Contact for Licensing**: To request permission or discuss licensing options, please contact [Your Contact Information].
+3. **Contact for Licensing**: To request permission or discuss licensing options, please contact support@xunialabs.com].

 4. **Contributions**: By submitting contributions to this project, you agree to grant the project owners the right to use your contributions under the terms of this license.